Telsey Advisory Group Maintains Grove Collaborative Holdings Inc. - (GROV) Outperform Recommendation

 What is the Fund Sentiment?

-There are 56 funds or institutions reporting positions in Grove Collaborative Holdings Inc. -.
-This is a decrease of 6 owner(s) or 9.68% in the last quarter.
-Average portfolio weight of all funds dedicated to GROV is 0.16%, a decrease of 19.86%.
-Total shares owned by institutions decreased in the last three months by 15.10% to 32,640K shares.
-The put/call ratio of GROV is 0.00, indicating a bullish outlook.
+There are 38 funds or institutions reporting positions in Grove Collaborative Holdings Inc. -.
+This is a decrease of 28 owner(s) or 42.42% in the last quarter.
+Average portfolio weight of all funds dedicated to GROV is 0.21%, an increase of 82.15%.
+Total shares owned by institutions decreased in the last three months by 33.93% to 24,360K shares.
+The put/call ratio of GROV is 0.03, indicating a bullish outlook.

 What are Other Shareholders Doing?